 If a sports team waited until the win to celebrate, they wouldn’t win very often.

 Similarly, if your company team waits until the win to feel accomplished, you’ll find that your business doesn’t make it to the championships.
-The more often you can increase morale, the better off the office environment will be, the happier your employees will feel, and the more success your company will experience.
+The more often you can increase morale, the better off the office environment will be, the happier your employees will feel, and the more successful your company will experience.